cobaltspeech/sdk-cubic/cubicsvr-client/README.md

 The `Makefile` should provide all necessary commands.
 Specifically `make build`.

+TODO: Make this compatable with the `go get` or `go install` process.

 ## Running/testing

 There are two audio files in the testdata folder.